Mlaiel/iacherie/distribution/connectors/README.md

 ## 🎯 **Overview**

-The Ainflue Connectors module represents a **revolutionary consolidated architecture** that supports **65+ global platforms** across 3 major ecosystems, all implemented in just **8 optimized files**.
+The IA Chérie Connectors module represents a **revolutionary consolidated architecture** that supports **65+ global platforms** across 3 major ecosystems, all implemented in just **8 optimized files**.
 This architectural innovation demonstrates how massive platform coverage can be achieved while maintaining code efficiency and maintainability.

 ## 🏗️ **Consolidated Architecture**